eunomia-bpf/bpftime/README.md

 - **Compatibility**: Use existing eBPF toolchains like clang and libbpf without any modifications.
 Compatible with kernel eBPF implementations without requiring privileged access.
 - **Advanced Tooling**: Comes with a cross-platform eBPF interpreter and a high-speed JIT compiler powered by LLVM.

 > ⚠️ **Note**: This project is actively under development.
-The API might undergo changes in upcoming releases.
+The API or design might change in upcoming releases, and it's not production ready yet.

 ## Quick Start